-1.1.2.
-Facilities Description, Second Powerhouse.
-Juvenile fish passage facilities at the Bonneville second powerhouse are comprised of turbine intake extensions (TIEs), streamlined trash racks, STSs, VBSs, two 12.5" orifices per gatewell in units 11-14 and fish unit 2, and one 12.5" orifice in all other gatewells flowing into a fish bypass channel, an excess water elimination facility, and a 48" fish transport pipe which connects the bypass channel to the tailrace.
-A 48" and 42" transport pipe at the high and low outfalls respectively, transport fish to the tailrace at the new outfall location.
-A juvenile fish sampling facility is included in the bypass.
-All eight main turbine units have STSs, TIEs, and streamlined trashracks.
-Two smaller turbines that supply adult fishway auxiliary water do not have STSs, TIEs, or streamlined trashracks; however, they have a fine trashrack with a 0.75 inch clear opening.
-The newly completed Powerhouse 2 Corner Collector located at the Ice/Trash Chute on the south side of the powerhouse will begin operation in 2004 to pass juveniles.
-The associated flume extends several hundred feet west on the south side of the Powerhouse 2 tailrace and empties at the tip of Cascades Island.
+- 1.1.1.
+Facilities Description, Powerhouse One.
+Juvenile fish passage facilities at the Bonneville Powerhouse One consist of chaingates and an ice and trash sluiceway. - 1.1.2.
+Facilities Description, Powerhouse Two.
+Juvenile fish passage facilities at the Bonneville Powerhouse Two consist of turbine intake extensions (TIEs); streamlined trash racks; submersible traveling screens (STSs); vertical bar screens (VBSs); two 12.5" orifices per gatewell in units 11-14 and fish unit 2; one 12.5" orifice in all other gatewells flowing into a fish bypass channel; an excess water elimination facility; and a 48" fish transport pipe which connects the bypass channel to the tailrace.
+A 48" and 42" transport pipe at the high and low outfalls respectively, transport fish to the tailrace at the outfall location.
+A juvenile fish sampling facility is included in the bypass. - 1.1.2.1.
+All eight main turbine units have STSs, VBSs, and streamlined trashracks.
+Units 15-18 also have TIES. - 1.1.2.2.
+Two smaller turbines that supply adult fishway auxiliary water do not have STSs, TIEs, or streamlined trashracks; however, they have a fine trashrack with a 0.75 inch clear opening. - 1.1.2.3.
+The Powerhouse Two Corner Collector is located on the south side of the powerhouse.
+The associated flume extends several hundred feet west on the south side of the Powerhouse Two tailrace and empties at the tip of Cascades Island.